faith-wm/automatic_data_extraction_for_metaAnalysis/README.md

 # Reference
-For detailed information on this task please check the <a href="">project website</a> and read the paper below.
+For detailed information on this task please check the <a target="_blank" href="https://faith-wm.github.io/autometa_proj.html">project website</a> and read the paper below.

 If you use this dataset please cite our paper:
 ```